OllieJones/Broadway/scaling.md

 * Stretch the video *anamorphically*.
 That is, give it different scales in width and height so it fill the element.
 This distorts the video, so stretching is usually not a good choice.

 * Scale the video, by *letterboxing* it so the whole video can be seen in the element.
-If the element (the div) for showing the video is too high for the video we get this kind of result, with blank areas at the top and bottom of the element.
+If the element (the div) for showing the video is too high for the video we get this kind of result, with blank background areas at the top and bottom of the element.
 When rendering the video we stretch it so it fits the width of the div.

 ```
 +------------------------------------------+